- Top-seeded Baltimore Ravens are 10-point favorites over the #6 Tennessee Titans in Saturday’s AFC Divsional Round playoff game

 - The visiting team has won all three previous playoff games between Baltimore and Tennessee

-The Baltimore Ravens haven’t lost a game since September, and BetOnline doesn’t see that changing next weekend.
+The Baltimore Ravens haven’t lost a game since September, and the odds suggest that isn’t changing next weekend.

-The sportsbook is listing the Ravens as 10-point favorites over the Tennessee Titans in their AFC Divisional Round playoff game, slated for Saturday (8:15 pm ET, Jan.
+The Ravens are 10-point favorites over the Tennessee Titans in their AFC Divisional Round playoff game, slated for Saturday (8:15 pm ET, Jan.
 11) in Baltimore.

 The sixth-seeded Titans upset the #3 New England Patriots 20-13 in the AFC Wild Card playoffs.